My Digital Photography of

 Swallowtail #1: Larva, Chrysalis and Butterfly

-Anise Swallowtail Larva
+Swallowtail #1 Larva

 This swallowtail caterpillar was discovered by my parents on June 30, 2009 on a dill plant.
-I discovered that dill is one of the few plants they eat, others being fennel and citrus.
+I discovered that dill is one of the few plants they eat, others being wild carrot, fennel and citrus.
 It has something to do with the scent that they secrete from their osmeteria (commonly called stinkhorns).
-Unfortunately, I could not get a photo of the stinkhorns because it retracts them almost as soon as they are displayed.
+Unfortunately, I could not get a photo of the stinkhorns because the caterpillar retracts them almost as soon as they are displayed.
 This is the first time I have ever seen one of these caterpillars in my area.

 I also captured this tiny aphid on the dill.
 Look to the lower right.

-Anise Swallowtail Caterpillar in Preparation to Form Chrysalis
+Swallowtail #1 in Preparation to Form Chrysalis

 On July 4, 2009, the caterpillar got into position to make its chrysalis.
 It strung itself up by its midsection by strong silken threads.

-Anise Swallowtail Chrysalis
+Swallowtail #1 Chrysalis

-I was hoping so much to be able to photograph the process of the caterpillar forming its chrysalis, but unfortunately, the day after I saw the caterpillar attach itself to the dill stalk (photographed below), I had to leave for a trip to see my favorite band, Project Object.
+I was hoping so much to be able to photograph the process of the caterpillar forming its chrysalis, but unfortunately, the day after I saw the caterpillar attach itself to the dill stalk (photographed above), I had to leave for a trip to see my favorite band, Project Object.
 When I came back, it had already made the chrysalis which was photographed on July 9, 2009.

-Anise Swallowtail Butterfly
+Swallowtail #1 Butterfly

 I really wanted to be there for its emergence, but from what I had read, it seemed as if there was only one brood of swallowtails per year in my area.
 I figured this one would be overwintering and emerging next spring.
 I sure was wrong.
 It emerged on July 17, 2009 and I was startled to find it fully opened up and setting right on my countertop (first 4 photos).
 I took a lot of photos of it indoors first on a bouquet of flowers...